Your 18-year-old doesn’t exactly know how life looks like next? No worries – here’s 3 sample budgets for 18-year-olds to help.

 - His real-world expenses (such as $100 in rent) were completely unrealistic because he was still living at home

 This is where this 18-year-old was at with teenage money management, at the time we sat down to do this.
-It was an extremely eye-opening experience for them.
+It was an extremely eye-opening experience for him.

 Next up, we looked at what a typical 18-year-old budget COULD look like for someone still living at home.